SeanKilleen/seankilleen.github.io/_posts/2024-02-13-creating-and-modeling-sensible-happy-paths-for-software-team-success.md

 * Group chats -- for certain contexts, for my team, for inter-team touch-points.
 * Wiki pages
 * Kanban boards for radiating work and its status
-* A "things I learned" channel where people can put helpful tips and celebrate learning.
+* A "things I learned" (`#TIL`) channel or space where people can put helpful tips and celebrate learning.
-* Cultural fun spaces (joy can be radiated too!)
+* Cultural fun spaces (joy can 1be radiated too!)
 Great examples I've seen of this include `#dadjokes` channel and a `#twinning` channel (for when people looked to be dressed the same IRL or in a virtual meeting).
 * A `#megaphone` channel or similar, when you want people to re-post something or hype something up.

 ## Formatting / Rules Auto-enforcement